-Butternut Squash Bread may not be quite as famous as it’s sibling Pumpkin bread, but I think it tastes even better!
+Butternut Squash Bread may not be quite as famous as it's sibling Pumpkin bread, but I think it tastes even more delicious!
+It is the perfect fall treat.
+Enjoying a piece with your coffee on a crisp autumn morning is fabulous.

-Today I’m sharing my favorite recipe for this quick bread.
-It is a marriage of a few I found in my vintage cookbook collection and it has never failed me.
+Today I'm sharing my favorite easy butternut squash quick bread recipe.
+It is a marriage of a few different recipes I found in my vintage cookbook collection throughout the years.
+It has never failed me.

 Butternut Squash Bread

 Butternut squash while still in the same family as pumpkin is smoother when pureed and has a richer somewhat nutty flavor.
-Some say it is naturally sweeter too.
+Some say butternut squash puree is naturally sweeter than pumpkin puree too.

 I can also actually smell a slight difference between the two when baking.
-Butternut is also paler in color, which may or may not appeal to you.
-If you heavily spice your baked goods the difference will be barely noticeable.
+Butternut is a little paler in color, which may or may not appeal to you.
+If you heavily spice your baked goods the difference will be barely noticeable and using brown sugar rather than white will deepen the color too.

 Fun Fact: When you purchase canned pumpkin you are often actually getting other winter squash or a blend of them.